Pro-Life Legacy Award: Dr. William Hogan

 Dr. Hogan’s medical career was filled with moments like these, as he brought to light the humanity of pre-born children by showing dignity and compassion to their mothers in need.

 By 1968, the abortion issue was reaching its boiling point in America.
 Seeing the shifting culture in his medical field, Dr. Hogan knew he had to do more to give a voice to his pre-born patients.
-In response to this need, he along with other pro-life doctors, formed the American College of Pro-life Obstetricians and Gynecologists, after over 40 years they are still an instrumental organization.
-Working together with fellow pathologists and obstetricians throughout Washington, D.C., Dr. Hogan collected a portfolio of photos depicting the development of life in the womb and photos of pre-born babies killed by abortion.
+In response to this need, he along with other pro-life doctors, formed the American College of Pro-life Obstetricians and Gynecologists, after over 40 years they are still an instrumental organization in the pro-life movement.
+Working together with fellow pathologists and obstetricians throughout Washington, D.C., Dr. Hogan was one of the first to collect a portfolio of photos depicting the development of life in the womb and photos of pre-born babies killed by abortion.
 In the years to come, Dr. Hogan would present these photos at countless medical conventions, legal hearings, and congressional meetings, imploring our nation to see the humanity of the unborn.

 In those days, sonograms were rare and few ever saw the hidden life of pre-born babies.
 For many viewing these photos of abortion victims was the first time they ever saw an image of the unborn.
-Dr. Hogan’s own brother, Congressman Lawrence Hogan, was not convinced of the importance of fighting against abortion until Bill showed him these photos of abortion victims.
-Moved by the horrific truth he saw in those photos, Congressman Hogan became ardently pro-life.
+Dr. Hogan’s own brother, Congressman Lawrence Hogan Sr., was not convinced of the importance of fighting against abortion until Bill showed him these photos of abortion victims.
+Moved by the horrific truth he saw in those photos, Congressman Hogan Sr. became ardently pro-life.
 He went on to write and introduce the Human Life Amendment which definitively states that the right to life extends to our first moment of existence in the womb, and defend it alongside his brother, Dr. Bill Hogan, in the halls of Congress.
+Dr. Hogan recalls that his brother Congressman Hogan Sr. gave one of the first speeches at the first March for Life in 1974.
+Until he passed, Congressman Hogan Sr. credited his brother Bill’s witness to inspiring his courageous advocacy for the unborn.

 Around the same time in the 1970s, Dr. Hogan was met to another vibrant voice in the growing pro-life movement, Nellie Gray.
 The pair, along with other pro-life activists, testified on behalf of the unborn at state and federal legislatures.
 This group of early pro-life leaders, including Anne and George Higgins, met on a monthly basis in a community center basement to form an action plan for their grassroots movement to combat legalized abortion.
+Dr. Hogan brought his medical expertise to the service of these pro-life advocates, helping them combat the lies of pro-abortion lobbyists.
 In those meetings, the idea for a national march was sparked, a march for life were voices from every corner of the United States could come together in defense of the unborn and the right to life.
 After the tragic Roe v.
 Wade decision, Nellie brought the idea to life, beginning the annual March for Life in Washington, D.C. on the anniversary of Roe v Wade on January 22nd, 1974.

 Forty-eight years later, the March for Life is proud to continue the legacy of these early pro-life heroes that dedicated their lives to defending the lives of others.
 Like Dr. Hogan, the pro-life movement continues to show compassion to women in need, speak the truth in a world that so often rejects it, and march to defend the defenseless.

-“The Right to Life movement is one of the most important movements in human history by virtue of its defense of defenseless human life.” – Bill Hogan, M.D.
+“The Right to Life movement is one of the most important movements in human history by virtue of its defense of defenseless human life.” – William Hogan, M.D.

 March for Life is honored to bestow the “Pro-life Legacy Award” to this year’s Rose Dinner guest of honor, William Hogan M.D., in recognition of his life-long commitment to providing affirming medical care for women, and upholding the profound dignity of the unborn child.